Willie169/Android-Non-Root/README.md

 * Recent and private tabs.
 * Dark and light mode.
 * Saves data and battery.
-* Multiplatform: DuckDuckGo is available on Linux, Microsoft, macOS, Android, iOS, etc.
+* Multiplatform support: DuckDuckGo is available on Linux, Microsoft, macOS, Android, iOS, etc.

-Go to their official website: <https://duckduckgo.com> for more information.
+Go to [their official website](https://duckduckgo.com) for more information.

 ---